Home - Bookapy Book Preview

 "Her glucose was fine, and she had no jaundice.
 I'm sure Doctor Forsberg and the neonatal Resident will run a full spectrum to rule out any infection."

 Father Nicholas entered the room and said, "They're moving her to ICU.
-Doctor Strong said her vitals are stable, but she's still having occasional bouts of whatever it was that causes her heart to race."
+Doctor Strong said her vitals are good, but she's still having occasional bouts of whatever it was that causes her heart to race."

 "Runs of SVT," Clarissa replied.
 "That's SupraVentricular Tachycardia.
 In Elizaveta's case, it's paroxysmal supraventricular tachycardia, which basically means she has intermittent episodes of a racing heart with abrupt onset and termination."